MINISTRY OF PETROLEUM & NATURAL GAS

 Portable Fire Extinguisher:

-A 10 kg dry chemical powder fire extinguisher (or equivalent)
+- A 10 kg dry chemical powder fire extinguisher (or equivalent) suitable for petroleum fires must be easily accessible and removable.

 -